Self help modules:

 People with low self-esteem often struggle to be assertive; this can be because they don’t feel they deserve to be listened to

-Reflection: self esteem and assertiveness
+Reflection: self-esteem and assertiveness

 Self-praise is an important part of improving your self-esteem, while it may feel uncomfortable at first